-On June 6 the planet Venus will be at greatest eastern elongation.
-Venus will reach greatest eastern elongation of 45.4 degrees from the Sun.
-This is the best time to view Venus because it will be at its highest point above the horizon in the evening sky.
-Look for the bright planet in the western sky after sunset.
+Then on June 5 Mercury will be at greatest western elongation of 24.2 degrees from the Sun.
+This makes it the best time to view Mercury since it will be at its highest point above the horizon in the morning sky.
+Look for the planet low in the eastern sky just before sunrise.

-The June solstice will be on June 21 at 16:38 UTC.
+Finally on June 20 we will have the June solstice at 22:34 UTC.
 The North Pole of the earth will be tilted toward the Sun, which will have reached its northernmost position in the sky and will be directly over the Tropic of Cancer at 23.44 degrees north latitude.
-In the Northern Hemisphere this is the first day of summer (summer solstice) while in the Southern Hemisphere it is the first day of winter (winter solstice).
+This event marks the first day of summer (summer solstice) in the Northern Hemisphere and the first day of winter (winter solstice) in the Southern Hemisphere.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month: